DOI-USGS/loadflex/README.md

 # loadflex
 ## Models and tools for watershed flux estimates

+Please don't worry: the following status patches are red, and we know it.
+This is a useful motivator for us but really shouldn't be a problem for you - the causes of these failures are minor and have more to do with building the package online than with installing the package on your computer.
+Still, we'll try to turn these green soon.

 | Name       | Status           |
 | :------------ |:-------------|
 | Windows Build: | [![Windows Build status](https://ci.appveyor.com/api/projects/status/8cjo5urmkv5sjd7v?svg=true)](https://ci.appveyor.com/project/appling/loadflex) |